JideTS/password-generator/README.md

 ## Usage

 To use this webpage, you can open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows) to review the code and validate it meets the acceptance criterias.
-You can also generate a new passwoerd according to your preferences using the provided interface.
+You can also generate a new password according to your preferences using the provided interface.

 ## Credits